Top 10 LinkedIn Mistakes to Avoid and what to do instead…

 So today I thought I’d share with you the top 10 mistakes people make on LinkedIn and how you can avoid doing them yourself!

 (this is a bit of a lengthy email but it’s worth your time to read if you’re serious about using LinkedIn to grow your business)

-#2 – You use a profile photo that has no resemblance to how you look now – Make sure your profile photograph looks like you.
-You want to make it as easy as possible for people to recognise you when searching for you or even when meeting you in person for the first time.
+LinkedIn Mistakes #2 – You use a profile photo that has no resemblance to how you look now – Make sure your profile photo looks like you.
+You want to make it as easy as possible for people to recognize you when searching for you or even when meeting you in person for the first time.

-#6 – You write negative posts about others – If you have something bad to say about someone or a frustration to vent – talk directly to the person that has frustrated you – don’t use LinkedIn as a forum to criticise someone or openly humiliate them.
+LinkedIn Mistakes #6 – You write negative posts about others – If you have something bad to say about someone or frustration to vent – talk directly to the person that has frustrated you – don’t use LinkedIn as a forum to criticize someone or openly humiliate them.

 How many of the above apply to how you use LinkedIn today?

 What changes are you going to make when you next log in to LinkedIn?